Geospatial Data Science Modeling

 Geospatial modeling at NREL often produces the foundational information for other modeling efforts, including grid-planning modeling (ReEDS), grid operations modeling (PLEXOS), distributed generation market demand modeling (dGen), and modeling of specific systems.

-The Renewable Energy Potential (reV) model is an example of geospatial modeling.
+NREL's open-source Renewable Energy Potential (reV) model is an example of geospatial modeling.
 The reV model enables detailed techno-economic assessment of renewable energy resources under a variety of regulatory, sociopolitical, and environmental factors. reV also serves as a pipeline for coupling energy models (e.g., ReEDS and PLEXOS) to ensure model scenarios are seeded with synchronous data.
-Running on NREL's Peregrine supercomputer and developed in modular and adaptable code, reV will form the basis of many modeling activities in the future.
+The reV model was developed for cross-platform use and can be scaled to run a small geographic extent on a laptop to all of North America on a high performance computer (HPC) or on the cloud.